Our Team

 Leigh Williams

-With an entrepreneurial spirit with no shortage of ideas, Leigh is lways dreaming up creative ventures while striving to enjoy the simple beauty offered in every moment.
+With an entrepreneurial spirit with no shortage of ideas, Leigh is always dreaming up creative ventures while striving to enjoy the simple beauty offered in every moment.
 She loves learning and being outdoors, building and creating things that brings joy to others alongside like-minded mentors and community.
-As a recent graduate of our 12-week Apprenticeship program, she has this to say about her experience: “My time at The ‘Shop taught me patience and that I can do anything.
+As a recent graduate of our 12-week Apprenticeship program, she has this to say about her experience: “My time at the ‘Shop taught me patience and that I can do anything.
 It taught me to slow down and appreciate the process and that by thoughtfully adding elements you can achieve incredible things.”